mse2321/muzak_new/README.md

 Music search engine using Spotify and Discogs APIs.

 This is a search engine, powered by Spotify's API, that lets you search for your favorite artist and listen to previews of their most popular songs.
 I created my own custom audio player with album art.

-In a future update, I will add a biography section and possibly links to that artist's website.

-** Update April 2018 - Spotify has made a change to their API that I will need to investigate and fix in Muzak.
-For now this is down for maintenance.
-I plan to do this as soon as I can.
+You can also look at a bio and a link to more info on each artist from Discogs via the info icon button.

-Made with the following - HTML5, CSS3, JavaScript, jQuery, Bootstrap, Angular, Spotify API, Responsive Web Design
+Made with the following - HTML5, CSS3, React, React-Bootstrap, Bootstrap, SASS, Discogs API, Spotify API, Axios, and more...

 ## Available Scripts